 S’mores are so versatile, which is why they are perfect for any camping trip.
 My recommendation is to get the telescoping marshmallow roasting sticks to make it safer and easier to roast your marshmallows for the perfectly melty s’more.
 Try these strawberry s’mores for a little change!

 Big flames work, but you really have to be careful not to burn your marshmallow!
 Hold it above the flame, not right in it.

-Have your HONEY MAID Honey Grahams lined up in a pan or on a plate, place half of a HERSHEY’S Chocolate Bar on top, and that way they will be ready for the gooey Jet Puffed Marshmallow when it is roasted to perfection!
+Have your graham crackers lined up in a pan or on a plate, place half of a chocolate bar on top, and that way they will be ready for the gooey marshmallow when it is roasted to perfection!

 Any summer get together is perfect for s’mores!

 Make family backyard camping trips a fun family tradition!
 And by the time the whole family is ready to venture out on a real camping trip, everyone will be prepared!